chandran6799/Pagination-DOM/README.md

-I have completed day 15 task pagination using dom.
+I have completed day 15 task pagination using dom